-Our basic human needs have not changed much over time but the way we (try to) meet them constantly evolves.
-Is it possible that we are on the wrong track?
-Is it possible that we only create more and more needs and desires that are like black holes, bottomless cravings, forever doomed to be unsatisfied and unsatisfiable?
+Our basic human needs have not changed much over time.
+But the way we (try to) meet them constantly evolves.
+Is it possible we are on the wrong track?
+Are we only creating more and more needs and desires?
+Are these like black holes?
+Bottomless cravings, forever doomed to be unsatisfied and unsatisfiable?

-Our need to belong has been well studied by Freud who described it as essential to man as a social animal.
+Our need to belong has been well studied by Freud.
+He described it as essential to man as a social animal.
 However, this need to belong, which would require conformity on our part, strongly competes with our desire of self-expression.

 We do not want to be different but we want to be unique.
 We do not want to stand out but we strive to be acknowledged for who we are.
 How then can we conciliate conformity and self-expression?

-I stand in front of my wardrobes and feel depressed because even though they are full of clothes, I feel like I have nothing to wear.
+I stand in front of my wardrobes and feel depressed.
+Even though they are full of clothes, I feel like I have nothing to wear.
 I try on dozens of outfits until I find something that will express who I want to be today.
-Every morning I repeat and by doing so I feel like I am absolutely in control over my own style, that I am indeed free to choose whatever clothes I want to wear.
+Every morning I repeat.
+By doing so I feel I am absolutely in control over my own style, that I am indeed free to choose whatever clothes I want to wear.

 But is this aspect of self-expression really an expression of our freedom to be who we are and who we want to be?
 Are we not also led by our need for conformity?

-Mass psychology, which studies how groups of people function on a psychological level, tells us that people’s actions are often driven by the need for the approval, conscious or not, of someone they admire or consider an authoritative leader.
-People’s actions are also driven by a need to belong to a group, often leading them to buying certain products approved by the group they belong to or wish to belong to.
+Mass psychology studies how groups of people function on a psychological level.
+This tells us that people’s actions are often driven by the need for the approval, conscious or not, of someone they admire.
+Or consider an authoritative leader.
+People’s actions are also driven by a need to belong to a group.
+This often leads them to buy certain products approved by the group they belong to or wish to belong to.

-This aspect of mass psychology has made the propaganda business a flourishing one, which is today not only a major factor for the pollution of our planet but also responsible for the pollution of our mind.
-The fear of not belonging has long been used to impose the beauty myth and the lashing of the body which led us to consume fashion goods at lightning speed and by extension increase profits of the fashion industry.
+This aspect of mass psychology has made the propaganda business a flourishing one.
+Today this is not only a major factor in polluting our planet but is also responsible for the polluting our minds.
+The fear of not belonging has long been used to impose the beauty myth.
+The lashing of the body which leads us to consume fashion goods at lightning speed and, by extension, increase profits for the fashion industry.

 Repetition is a very effective way of learning.
 Anyone who has ever learned a foreign language knows it.
 Actually, anyone who has learned to walk knows it.
-So by means of repetition and contagion – both terms borrowed from the vocabulary of mass psychology – the fashion industry shifts our mind in a certain direction, counting on us to not take our blinkers off.
+So by means of repetition and contagion – both terms borrowed from the vocabulary of mass psychology – the fashion industry shifts our mind in a certain direction.
+It counts on us to not take our blinkers off.

 We may be immune to fashion billboards and avoid buying fashion magazines, but we are nonetheless still influenced by the people around us.
 Who cares what the last fashion week says about next year’s trends?
 Conformity is something that happens mostly in our immediate environment.
 We are most eager to look for approval in our family and friends’ environment and within the professional arena.